Peterloveprogramming/Snowball-Fight/README.md

 <h2>🧐 Features</h2>
 Here're some of the project's best features:

-*Photon Multiplayer: Real-time, low-latency multiplayer for smooth, engaging gameplay like snowball fights and competitions.
+*   Photon Multiplayer: Real-time, low-latency multiplayer for smooth, engaging gameplay like snowball fights and competitions.
-*XR Interaction Toolkit: Immersive VR mechanics for grabbing, throwing, and interacting with virtual objects.
+*   Interaction Toolkit: Immersive VR mechanics for grabbing, throwing, and interacting with virtual objects.
-*Fun Mechanics: Snowball fights for friendly battles and present capture for fast-paced, festive challenges.
+*   Fun Mechanics: Snowball fights for friendly battles and present capture for fast-paced, festive challenges.

-Technologies used in the project:
+<h2>💻 Built with</h2>

 *   Unity
 *   XR Interaction Toolkit